indykiss/KPI/Notes.md

 # Working notes, please ignore for now!

+Dec 3:
+OOF.
+Have not touched this in a little while; focused on leetcodes for a while.
+Nov -> 2 weeks vacation/ 2 weeks moving :(
+See below notes.
+Currently building CI/ CD pipeline.
+Issue with heroku running my 1 test.

 Sept 14 Notes:
 Working on now/ in PMs
 - Need to figure out yfinance ticker look up